History of the Oklahoma City Thunder: 2017–2019: Arrival of Paul George

-2019–present: Post-Westbrook rebuild
+2019–present: Shai Gilgeous-Alexander era

-2019–2020: Chris Paul era
+2019–2020: Westbrook's departure and Chris Paul's arrival

 General manager Sam Presti traded Paul George to the Los Angeles Clippers on July 10, 2019.
 In return, they received Danilo Gallinari, Shai Gilgeous-Alexander, and a record collection of future first-round draft picks.
 It was reported after the trade was announced that George had privately requested the trade to the Clippers as a result of superstar free agent Kawhi Leonard convincing George to team up with him on the Clippers.
 They also traded forward Jerami Grant to the Denver Nuggets for a 2020 protected first-round pick.

 After the George trade, general manager Presti sensed that the future of the franchise was in jeopardy as the team could not seriously contend with Westbrook as the lone star.
 On July 16, the Thunder traded Westbrook to the Houston Rockets.
 In exchange, the Thunder received Chris Paul, two future first-round draft picks, and the rights to two future pick swaps with the Rockets.

 Paul made the 2020 NBA All-Star Game as a reserve, making it his tenth selection, and his first since 2016.

 Following the suspension of the 2019–20 NBA season, the Thunder were one of the 22 teams invited to the NBA Bubble to participate in the final 8 games of the regular season.

-2020–present: Young core rebuild
+2020–2023: Young core rebuild

 Following the season, Billy Donovan's contract was not renewed, and both sides agreed to mutually part ways.
 On November 11, 2020, Mark Daigneault was promoted from the assistant coach position to become the new head coach.

 Before the start of the 2020–21 NBA season, Chris Paul was traded to the Phoenix Suns for Kelly Oubre Jr., Ricky Rubio, two additional players and a 2022 first-round draft pick.
 Oubre, Rubio, and several Thunder veterans from the 2019–20 season, such as Steven Adams, Dennis Schröder and Danilo Gallinari were traded away in the next several days as well, with Thunder receiving draft picks as part of compensation in most of those transactions.
 Overall, Thunder executed 14 separate trades after the end of the 2019–20 season and before the 2021 trade deadline.